assemblycapital/houston/README.md

 ## Using The Frontend
-the ```create``` button spawns a new moon. this maps to |moon. it can optionally be given a @p for the moon. if a @p is not given, it will create a random moon.
+the ```create``` button spawns a new moon. this maps to |moon. it can optionally be given a @p. if not, it will create a random moon.

 each moon has a ```breach``` and a ```cycle keys``` button. these correspond with |moon-breach and |moon-cycle-keys respectively. moons also have a ```forget``` button. this simply removes the moon from houstons agent state. it doesnt effect the actual moon.